techymaj/techymaj/README.md

-## The things we do on purpose, we tend to repeat!
+## The things we do on purpose, we tend to repeat